tasdikrahman/xkcd-dl/README.md

 - Download individual xkcd's and store them
 - Download the latest issue xkcd
 - No duplicacy in your XKCD database.
-- Stores each xckd in a seperate file named as the `title` of the xkcd
+- Stores each xckd in a seperate file named as the `title` of the xkcd at your home directory
 - Writes a `description.txt` for each xkcd.
 Storing meta-data like
     - `date-publised`
     - url value